KI-Research-Services/CREDA_tools/README.md

 ```
 project.make_geocoder_file("expanded_san_jose_d1.csv")
 ```
 As its syntax suggests, the output of this file can be fed to a geocoder or address validator.
 If a row in the address data generates a parsing error, it is **not** included in the output of this method.
 To examine such problem rows, consult the report file.
-An alternative to using the `addr_parse_report` or `make_geocoder_file` commands is the method `project.save_all(<outfile>)`, which will create an output file containing the full data structure stored in _project_.
+An alternative to using the `addr_parse_report` or `make_geocoder_file` commands is the method `project.save_all(<out_file>)`, which will create an output file containing the full data structure stored in _project_.

 This tool is still under development and offered "as is" in the hopes that users might pass along improvements.